-A multi-track personnel system has been introduced by some Group companies tasked with core functions supporting each business unit, including Nomura Real Estate Development.
-Nomura Real Estate Solutions, and Nomura Real Estate Partners.
-This move is intended to enable individuals and the organization to continue to take on challenges by empowering diverse workers to develop their respective strengths, achieve growth, and play active roles in the workplace.
-To this end, the system takes into account the duties undertaken by each individual and provides evaluations to officers and employees based on their job functions.
+A multi-track personnel system has been introduced by some Group companies tasked with core functions supporting each business unit, including Nomura Real Estate Development, Nomura Real Estate Solutions, and Nomura Real Estate Partners.
+This move is intended to enable individuals and the organization to continue to take on challenges by empowering diverse workers to develop their respective overseas bases.
+We expect the number of such employees to grow going forward.
+In FY2023/3, we launched the "Overseas Knowledge Exchange Program," under which locally hired employees and foreign students serving as interns participate in such events as tours of our frontline business sites in Japan and abroad.
+By doing so, we strive to facilitate interactions between Japanese employees and their colleagues of different nationalities and backgrounds so that they help one another gain fresh insights, raise their technical capabilities, and understand each other's local customs.